 Analytical operations in a soil laboratory, including a wide range of soil physical (e.g. laser-optical particle-size determination, bulk density, sieving), chemical analysis (e.g. soluble extracts, pH, mineral extractions, XRF), and hydrologic (e.g. moisture release curves, calibration of soil moisture probes, moisture-based thermal parameters).
 Ability to learn methods of data QA/WC and related data analysis and preparation or reports is essential.

 Numerical modeling of soil hydrologic and physical properties using existing software (e.g., Hydrus, Rosetta, SHAW, SSiB).

-Analytical field- and laboratory operations to characterize the propagation of electromagnetic wave propagation in soil systems (e.g. GPR, ground conductivity meter).
+Analytical field- and laboratory operations to characterize the propagation of electromagnetic wave propagation and thermal heat transfer in soil systems (e.g. GPR, ground conductivity meter, FLIR).

 Analysis of soil thermal properties.